Our Experts — Economic Development Staff

 He is voracious sci-fi reader and space enthusiast obsessed with fly-fishing, camping, photography, and all things downtown.

-Cori Garcia – Marketing and Communications Administrator, Interim Tourism Administrator
+Cori Garcia – Marketing and Communications Administrator

 Role: Cori is responsible for all internal and external economic development marketing efforts and communications.
-She is also the interim Tourism Administrator overseeing all tourism efforts.

 Bio: Prior to joining Gilbert, Cori served as the Marketing and Communications Manager for the Downtown Mesa Association, where she is proud to have successfully led a year-long rebranding process and campaign for the downtown.
 Through an expansion and redirection of marketing program strategies, Cori was able to gain national exposure for the area.
 In addition to marketing responsibilities, Cori avidly worked on installing public art projects in the Main Street Corridor, implementing new business retention and attraction strategies, and supported various City of Mesa initiatives.